alexmartinsgomes/equity_analysis/README.md

     -   The Sharpe ratio calculation assumes a risk-free rate of 0.0%.
     -   Annualization calculations assume 252 trading days in a year.
     -   Dividends are assumed to be reinvested on the ex-dividend date.

-## Troubleshooting
--   **Error: "Could not fetch data"**: This usually means the ticker symbol is invalid, the ticker has no data for the selected date range, or there was a temporary network issue.
-Please verify the ticker symbol and try again.
--   **Error: "Begin date cannot be after end date"**: Ensure the selected date range is logical.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.